 2 days out = $0.0220 per point ($844 or 38,234 points)

 Unlike legacy carriers (like United, American and Delta), Virgin doesn’t do rewards redemption in set mileage amounts (ie, 25,000 for a round trip).
 The number of points you need for a reward flight fluctuates with the price of the ticket — it’s like Southwest in that regard.
-As you see in all the above flights, the point value is just a tad over 2 cents each.
+As you see in all the above flights, the point value is just a tad over 2 cents each, which seems pretty decent.

 Can you earn Virgin Elevate points on Virgin Atlantic flights?